Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-Residuals were not normally distributed.
-No transformation could meet the assumptions in Eq.~\ref{mixedmodel1}.
-Therefore, we applied nonparametric bootstrap resampling~(\mbox{ $R=10^4$}) to obtain estimates for the paired mean difference.
-Resampling was also stratified to account for repeated measures.
-Bootstrap resampling guarantees the sampling distribution of paired mean differences to converge to a normal distribution~\cite{efron1994introduction}.
+No transformation could meet the assumptions of our linear model.
+We applied non-parametric bootstrap resampling~(\mbox{ $R=10^4$}) to obtain estimates for the paired mean difference.
+Resampling was stratified to account for repeated measures.
+Bootstrap resampling guarantees that the sampling distribution converges to a normal distribution.
 A paired permutation test was used to obtain p-values.

-\paragraph{Ad hoc pair---Individual} The average accuracy of the ad hoc pair was $93.9\%$, whereas an individual could achieve $89.2\%$.
-Results~(Fig.~\ref{fig:acc_completiontime}~(a), bottom) from stratified bootstrap resampling evidenced the ad hoc pair to have a $4.6\%$ higher mean accuracy with $95$\%~CI~$\left[2.9\text{\%}, 6.5\text{\%}\right]$.
+\paragraph{Ad hoc pair---Individual} An ad hoc pair's average accuracy was $93.9\%$, while an individual could achieve $89.2\%$.
+Results~(Fig.~\ref{fig:acc_completiontime}~(a), bottom) evidenced the ad hoc pair as having a $4.6\%$ higher mean accuracy with $95$\%~CI~$\left[2.9\text{\%}, 6.5\text{\%}\right]$.
 The paired permutation test p-value stood at $p=0.0001$.

 \paragraph{Ad hoc pair---Nominal pair} The average accuracy of a nominal pair was $94.4\%$.
-Results~(Fig.~\ref{fig:acc_completiontime}~(a), top) from bootstrapping lacked evidence of a clear advantage: $0.5\%$ with $95$\%~CI~$\left[1.9\text{\%}, -0.9\text{\%}\right]$ in favor of the nominal pair.
+Results~(Fig.~\ref{fig:acc_completiontime}~(a), top) lacked evidence of a clear advantage: $0.5\%$ in favor of the nominal pair with $95$\%~CI~$\left[1.9\text{\%}, -0.9\text{\%}\right]$.
 The paired permutation test found no significant difference.